lexicHQ/docs/dashbot-analytics.md

-# Third-Party Analytics
+# Dashbot Analytics

-In order to get more insights for your bot, use the third-party analytics powered by [dashbot](https://dashbot.io).
+In order to get more insights for your bot, use the analytics powered by [dashbot](https://dashbot.io).

 Dashbot is the leading bot analytics service providing the the most accurate and in-depth insights for your bot conversation.